veelckoo/MTGOBOT/README.txt

 Step2: rightlick on start.bat and "edit"
 step3: edit the filepath to match the one on your system
 step4: go to the /pricelist folder and edit the packs.txt and cards.txt file to create your pricelist
+step5: right click and edit the ini.py file in the root directory of the app, and read through settings carefully and set them

 ***************